technologiestiftung/umweltatlas-masterportal-v3/README.md

 The Masterportal is a project by [Geowerkstatt Hamburg](https://www.hamburg.de/geowerkstatt/).

-## MasterPortal 3.0.0-alpha
+## MasterPortal 3.0.0-beta

-After more than two years of refactorings we can proudly present the first alpha-version of Masterportal 3.0.0!
+After more than two years of refactorings we can proudly present the first beta-version of Masterportal 3.0.0!
 We completely removed backbonejs and jquery, moved to vue3 and vuex4 and rewrote the application-core.
 We redesigned the UI to match all the different usecases and usergroups.
 We have nearly all modules and tools working but still some work to do.
 Features still to be added/moved to the new version are the following:

-* Search
+* Draw Module
-* AddOns
+* Different AddOns
 * Theming
-* ParamUrls
 * Touchtable-UI
 * Performance
 * etc.